 - In-District rate: A student who has a permanent address in the Dearborn School District for at least three months immediately preceding the first day of classes.
 The three month residency status will be effective beginning in the Spring 2018 semester.

 - Out-of-District rate: A student who resides within the State of Michigan and outside of the Dearborn School District.
-In addition, an individual using Military educational assistance under either Chapter 30 (Montgomery GI Bill-Active Duty Program), Chapter 33 (Post-9/11 GI Bill), and/or the Marine Gunnery Sergeant John David Fry Scholarship who resides outside of the Dearborn School District will be charged as an Out-of-District resident regardless of his/her formal state of residence.
+In addition, an individual using Military educational assistance under either Chapter 30 (Montgomery GI Bill-Active Duty Program), Chapter 31 (Vocational Rehabilitation) Chapter 33 (Post-9/11 GI Bill), recipients of Chapter 35 (Survivors’ and Dependents’ Educational Assistance Program) and/or Chapter 1606 of Title 10 U.S.C.
+(Montgomery GI Bill-Selected Reserve) and/or recipients of the Marine Gunnery Sergeant John David Fry Scholarship, who resides outside of the Dearborn School District will be charged as an Out-of-District resident regardless of his/her formal state of residence.

 - Out-of-State/International rate: Any student whose legal residence is outside of the State of Michigan.